joshbyvelds/projectjournal/documentation/ideas.md

 It is getting very annoying to have to stop the timer every time i want to start/complete a task on the TODO list.

+##### Make sure to show a message when you save a update

+Right now it does nothing and i have no idea if it even saved properly.